Butyrate Supplements & Gut Health

 Excess glucose circulating in your bloodstream triggers excess insulin, which can lead to excess fat storage.
 (Insulin is a fat storage hormone.)
 This increases your risk of developing type 2 diabetes and encourages weight gain.
 And research indicates that butyrate may improve glucose metabolism.25

 We’ve already looked at a few butyrate benefits in this guide…enough for you to discover that a healthy gut equals a healthy life.
-But here are a few more astounding butyrate health benefits.
+But here are a few more astounding butyrate benefits.

 Symptoms of ulcerative colitis include: